Easy Coconut Jelly Cubes (Only 3 Ingredients!)

 This easy coconut jelly cubes recipe is a light and fun Asian dessert you’ll want to make on repeat.
-With step-by-step image instructions, these bouncy little bites are a guaranteed hit—your kids and family won’t get enough of them!
+With step-by-step image instructions, these bouncy little bites are a guaranteed hit, and your kids will love them!

 About this Asian jelly dessert